noovil/chrome-extension-manifestv3/README.md

 Step 1.

 Create a directory to contain all your files, I'll call this the root directory.
 In your root directory, create two folders, a src and dist folder.
-In the dist folder, create an index.js file that will serve as an entry point to all other dependencies.
+In the source folder, create an index.js file that will serve as an entry point to all other dependencies.

 Step 2.